cysouw/diathesis/text/c13_zumInfinitive.md

 The construction *sein+zum‑In­fi­ni­tiv* drops the nominative subject and promotes a governed preposition to subject.
 Such a role-remapping is rather unusual in German.
 In  another diathesis, the *Kreationsubjektivierung* (see [@sec:prepositions-fabricative-accusative]), it is a creation manufactured by the subject that is promoted to subject.
 In the present construction, it is the trigger of an emotional reaction that is promoted to subject.

 The *sein+zum‑In­fi­ni­tiv* diathesis appears only to apply to verbs of emotion, like *heulen* 'to cry' [@next].
-This emotion is triggered by something, which is expressed with an *über* governed prepositional phrase [@next a].
+This emotion is triggered by something which is expressed with an *über* governed prepositional phrase [@next a].
 Using this diathesis, the trigger is promoted to subject and the original subject is dropped and cannot be retained in any form [@next b].
 Typically this diathesis is used without explicitly expressing the trigger at all.
 As a result, the new sentence after the diathesis lacks a subject, and thus a valency-simulating pronoun *es* is commonly attested in this construction [@next c].

 ::: ex
 a.
 Ich heule über den Schaden. \